 Izmir is located on Turkey’s Aegean region.

-Throughout thousands of years, İzmir has been home to the many civilisations.
+For thousands of years, İzmir has been home to many civilizations.
 This city is the center of civilizations and mythology in ancient Ionia.
 So, İzmir has many archaeological and historical assets.

 The Pergamon Multilayered Cultural Landscape Area was included in the World Heritage List in 2014 and the Ephesus World Heritage Site in 2015.
 Birgi Historical City, Foça Castle and Çandarlı Castle are included in the World Heritage Temporary List.